PRIORITIES OF DUTY SOLICITOR WORK

 Another category of people in custody who require assistance are those who have previously appeared on the matter(s) now before the Court but who have remained in custody and are unrepresented.

-When people who are in custody appear before the Court, the court file is endorsed with DAXC for defendant appears ex-custody.
+When people who are in custody appear before the Court, the court file is endorsed with DAXC for a defendant whom appears ex-custody.

 These defendants usually need the help of the duty solicitor to: